 Convert Mole per Liter to Nanomolar (mol/l to nM)

-Mole per Liter (mol/l) and Nanomolar (nM) are both units of length.
+Mole per Liter (mol/l) and Nanomolar (nM) are both units of molar concentration.
 With the conversion form below, you can effortlessly and accurately convert mole per liter to nanomolar.
-This free online calculator tool makes it simple and easy to perform the conversion from mol/l to nM.
+This free online calculator tool makes it simple and easy to perform the conversion from mol/l unit to the nM unit.

 One Mole per Liter is equal to 1e+9 Nanomolar.